darkpalacestudio/manuals/butterfly/manual/04_05_controls_butterfly.md

 Left-click and drag the upper part of the widget to adjust the ratio of the upwards compressor.
 Right-click the compressor widget to toggle between **F**ast and **S**low timing constants.

-While a downwards compressor reduces the volume of the signal if it is above the threshold, an upwards compressor increases the volume of the signal if it is below the treshold.
+While a downwards compressor **reduces** the volume of the signal if it is **above** the threshold, an upwards compressor **increases** the volume of the signal if it is **below** the treshold.
-This can be used to directly increase the volume of softer parts.
+This can be used to easily increase the volume of softer parts.

 The upwards compressor uses auto timing.
 This means the attack and release values are determined by the incoming signal level.

-<div class="block bg-dark-1">Use the input and output gain sliders to adjust the working point of the compressor and thus the timing behavior.</div>
+Use the input and output gain sliders to adjust the working point of the compressor and thus the timing behavior.

 ### Delay
 Left-click and drag to delay the mid- or side-channel signal.
-This can be used to create depth in a mix or to introduce creative sound options.
+This can be used to create depth in a mix (when applied to the side channel) or to introduce comb filtering (when applied to one of the L/R channels).

 ### Link
 <span class="txt-yellow">*(Located bottom-center of the Display)*</span>\